rwilliams04/uc-xromm/rsync/config.md

 A tutorial that includes steps one and two can be found [here](http://www.howtogeek.com/howto/41560/how-to-get-ssh-command-line-access-to-windows-7-using-cygwin)

+## 3. On source machines, recursively change permissions on directories that will be transferred

+    chmod -R 666 <Data directory>

-## 3. On Midway, generate public/private key pair for each source system
+## 4. On Midway, generate public/private key pair for each source system

     Note: the user submitting the cron-like file transfer script should generate these key pairs.